 The second floor has two symmetrical bedrooms of similar sizes.
 At least one of them can be enlarged by expanding into the terrace which is way too narrow for social gatherings or other activities.

-Rebecca is one of the newest plans for A-frame houses created for a bit colder regions of the EU.
+Rebecca is one of the newest plans for A-frame houses created for a bit colder regions of the EU and the USA.

 DIY cost to build $7, 400